-All calculations were weighted to represent the general adult population aged 20 years or older in China[17].
-A technique appropriate for this complex survey design, the Taylor series linearization method, was used to calculate standard errors (SEs)[26].
-We used all participants for whom the variables of interest were available, and we did not impute missing data.
+All calculations were weighted to represent the general adult population aged 20 years or older in China [17].
+A technique appropriate for this complex survey design, the Taylor series linearisation method, was used to calculate standard errors [26].
+We used all participants for whom the variables of interest were available, and we did not imput missing data.

-We assessed the significance of differences using t-test for continuous variables and by χ^2 test for categorical variables.
-The comparisons were performed according to chronic cough status, sex, and other characteristics including age (20-49 years, \geq 50 years), COPD and SAD.
-The comparisons were weighted with taking into account of the multistage cluster sampling design.
+We assessed the significance of differences using t-test for continuous variables and χ^2 test for categorical variables.
+The comparisons were performed according to chronic cough status, sex and other characteristics including age (20-49 years and \geqslant 50 years), COPD and SAD.
+The comparisons were weighted taking into account the multistage cluster sampling design.
 We examined the association between risk factors and chronic cough by multivariable adjusted logistic regression analyses.
-The associations of chronic cough with continuous outcomes (including FEV1/FVC, FEV1%pred, MMEF%pred, FEF 50%pred, FEF 75%pred, PCS, and MCS) and categorical outcomes (including FEV1/FVC<70%, SAD, positive bronchodilator reversibility, emergency, and hospital admission) were estimated with multivariable adjusted linear regression and logistic regression models, respectively.
-The variables adjusted included age, sex, urbanization, body mass index, cigarette smoking, biomass, annual mean PM{2.5}, education, occupational exposure, visible mold spots in the current residence, history of pneumonia or bronchitis during childhood, parental history of respiratory diseases, and allergic rhinitis.
-The above logistic or linear regression analyses were weighted, taking into account of the multistage cluster sampling design.
+The associations of chronic cough with continuous outcomes (including FEV $1$ /FVC, FEV $1$ % pred, MMEF % pred, FEF 50% pred, FEF 75% pred, PCS and MCS) and categorical outcomes (including FEV $1$ /FVC <70%, SAD, positive bronchodilator reversibility, emergency and hospital admission) were estimated with multivariable adjusted linear regression and logistic regression models, respectively.
+The adjusted variables included age, sex, urbanisation, body mass index, cigarette smoking, biomass, annual mean PM $2$.5, education, occupational exposure, visible mould spots in the current residence, history of pneumonia or bronchitis during childhood, parental history of respiratory diseases and allergic rhinitis.
+The above logistic or linear regression analyses were weighted, taking into account the multistage cluster sampling design.

-Subgroup analyses were also performed for the association of chronic cough with PCS, MCS, and emergency or hospital admission due to acute exacerbation of respiratory symptoms in the preceding 12 months according to sex, age (20-49 years and \geq 50 years), diagnosis of COPD, and the presence of SAD.
+Subgroup analyses were also performed for the association of chronic cough with PCS, MCS, and emergency or hospital admission due to acute exacerbation of respiratory symptoms in the preceding 12 months according to sex, age (20-49 years and ≥50 years), diagnosis of COPD and the presence of SAD.
 Furthermore, the interaction terms between chronic cough and the subgroup variables were added into the above regression model in order to explore any potential interactions.

-All statistical analyses were performed with SUDAAN (Version 11.0; Research Triangle Institute, Research Triangle Park, NC) and SAS 9.4 (SAS Institute Inc., Cary, NC).
+All statistical analyses were performed with SUDAAN (Version 11.0; Research Triangle Institute, Research Triangle Park, NC, USA) and SAS 9.4 (SAS Institute Inc., Cary, NC, USA).